 Turbo Tax Premier Edition

 The Turbo Tax Premier Edition is for those with investment holdings.
-It’s for those with real estate holdings over and above a primary home too.
+Also, it’s for those with real estate holdings over and above a primary home.

 This program offers step-by-step guidance in adding in new rental properties.
 This is a nice addition if you use Premier every year.
 Bonus: you have full access to the on-demand help center.

 Turbo Tax Self-Employed Edition

 - Specific guidance for business owners.
 Good for freelancers and independent contractors.

 - Guidance on deductions specific to your particular industry.